-If you’ve been involved in a personal injury accident, and it is someone else’s fault, you may not be responsible for your medical bills.
+If you have been involved in a personal injury accident, and it is someone else’s fault, you may not be responsible for your medical bills.
 Instead, the individual(s) who caused the accident may be responsible.

 Getting Your Medical Bills Paid

-If you don’t have insurance, things get tricky.
+If you do not have insurance, things get tricky.
 Usually, you can set up a payment plan with your healthcare provider.
 Sometimes, a facility will hold balances until the end of a case, provided you submit a letter of protection from your attorney.

 Often, the insurance company of the at-fault party will ask you to send them your medical bills.
 This is not because they are going to pay your bills.
 Instead, they just want to keep track of ongoing costs.